statamic/cli/README.md

 statamic update
 ```

-This is just syntactic sugar for the `php please update` command, available from 2.6 onwards.
+This is just syntactic sugar for the `composer update statamic/cms --with-dependencies` command.